What Expats in Canada Need to Know About Canadian Health Insurance

 How Family Physicians Are Set Up In Canada

 The majority of Canadian citizens and permanent residents have a family physician.
 This is who they see for annual physical exams and ongoing healthcare management.
 Family physicians order tests, like bloodwork and X-rays, and refer patients to specialists.
 Family physicians may operate out of a small office as a solo practitioner.
 They may also form small collectives where they take turns covering after hours drop-in services.
 And they might also have a nurse or phlebotomist on staff.

 In some areas, the family physician is actually a nurse practitioner.
 This is a specially trained nurse who takes on many of the duties of a primary care physician.
 Nurse practitioners based in rural areas may have a rotating schedule where they cover care in communities separated by hundreds of miles.
 Meanwhile, those in urban areas may be part of a larger clinic that does not just primary care but also community services, like breastfeeding support groups and nutrition services.

 Finding A New Family Doctor

 However, there are some Canadians and expats who don’t have a family physician or a nurse practitioner.
-If they are in need of healthcare, they either drop visit a community walk-in clinic or visit the emergency room in the event of more serious concerns.
+If they are in need of healthcare, they either visit a community walk-in clinic or the emergency room in the event of more serious concerns.
 For some people, this system works just fine, especially if they’re in good health.
 But for others, it’s a source of frustration.
 They may really want a family physician but they can’t find any offices that are accepting new patients.

 There is no standardized way to find a family physician in Canada.
 Often it comes down to asking family, friends, or colleagues who they would recommend and hoping they’ll put in a good word.
 In some provinces, there is a database where you can register your information to be matched with a family physician.
 In Ontario, for example, the Health Care Connect program makes note of preferences like language services and travel distance.